ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 <h4>Asking & Answering questions on Piazza</h4>

-Piazza is an online discussion board where we can make announcements and students can ask questions.
-Both we (the course staff) and your classmates can answer your questions.
+Both we (the course staff) and your classmates can answer your questions on Piazza.
 There are a few kinds of questions you should ask on Piazza:

 - Private questions about closed programming assignments for clarification
 - Private questions about your grade / account
 - Public questions about open programming assignments
 - Public questions about the content of lecture, discussion, lab, and any readings

-For each assignment, you will find a Frequently Asked Questions post, where we will answer all common questions we receive in office hours and via (private) Piazza posts.
-If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
-That post will be updated as new important questions and answers come in.

 When answering questions, be polite, be clear, and assume the best intentions of the person asking.
 If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.